wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 The response time for the API didn't need to be too fast, with up to 5 seconds being acceptable performance, so we decided to test serving the data directly form the Databricks SQL warehouse.

-This post is an investigation of Databricks' SQL Warehouse for a high load of concurrent queries where we review its capacity to scale and the cost.
+This post shares our findings from load testing Databricks SQL Warehouse with concurrent queries, analysing whether it can scale cost-effectively for our API use case

 ## Methodology